-First off, the stick feature gives the arc modifications needed for specific electrodes and application.
+First off, the stick feature gives the arc modifications needed for specific electrodes and applications.

 And lastly, MIG automatically sets welding parameters for you.
 The good news is this would be at the optimal level.
-Here’s a practical demonstration showing you all the benefits of Miller snycrowave 210.
+Here’s a practical demonstration showing you all the benefits of Miller Syncrowave 210.

 Things we like most

 - Not for professionals.

 Although the Multimatic 220 is a multifunctional welder just like Miller Syncrowave 210, there still appear small differences between them.
 The major one is the difference in their sizes and weight.

 Miller Syncrowave 210 is much larger than Multimatic 220, putting the latter at an upper edge.
 Multimatic 220 is also lighter than Miller Syncrowave 210.